-One of the least frequently visited but most spectacular parks of Zimbabwe is Gonarezhou.
-Sharing it’s border with Mozambique and being in a dry area means that the animals living in the park have had a hard time over the past decades.
+One of the least frequently visited but most spectacular parks of Zimbabwe is Gonarezhou National Park.
+Sharing its border with Mozambique and being in a dry area means that the animals living in the park have had a hard time over the past decades.
 During the war this area was used for poaching by soldiers out of Mozambique, the park had a couple of serious droughts and animal welfare wasn’t really high on the priority list of the Zimbabwean government for a while.
-Even after all of this the park is starting to flourish again and we couldn’t wait to spend a couple of nights in it.
+Even after all of this, the park is starting to flourish again and we couldn’t wait to spend a couple of nights in it.

 The highlight of Gonarezhou however is situated some 40 kilometers to the South.
 Here you’ll find the Chilojo Cliffs, a series of huge cliffs towering high above the rest of the park.
 Down below the Runde river runs right along the cliffs.
 This important source of water in the river is vital for the wildlife in the park.
 We were lucky enough that the prettiest campsite of the park with a view on the cliffs was available that night.